 Jennifer Dukes Lee used to cover crime, politics, and natural disasters as an award-winning news journalist in the Midwest.
 Now, Jennifer uses her reporting skills to chase after the biggest story in history: the redemptive story of Christ.
-Soon, her words will make their way into her debut nonfiction Christian book, Love Idol: Letting Go of Your Need for Approval – and Seeing Yourself through God’s Eyes.She and her husband live on the Lee family farm in Iowa with their two daughters.
+Her words are touching hearts in her exciting new Christian book, Love Idol: Letting Go of Your Need for Approval – and Seeing Yourself through God’s Eyes.She and her husband live on the Lee family farm in Iowa with their two daughters.

 To learn more about the author, please visit Jennifer Dukes Lee